GabeDuarteM/semantic-release-chrome/Authentication.md

    https://accounts.google.com/o/oauth2/auth?client_id=<YOUR_CLIENT_ID>&response_type=code&scope=https://www.googleapis.com/auth/chromewebstore&redirect_uri=urn:ietf:wg:oauth:2.0:oob

 1. Follow the steps shown on the screen and, on the last page, you will see another code which is the `auth code`.
 Save this value, as we will also use it later.
+If you happen to see a screen saying something like `This app isn't verified`, just click on `Advanced`, and then `Go to <App name> (unsafe)`.
+It only says that because the app you just created is not verified by Google, but in our case, it doesn't make a difference.

    > <img width="400" alt="auth code" src="https://cloud.githubusercontent.com/assets/1402241/21518094/c3033bb0-cc98-11e6-82bb-f6c69ca103fe.png">